How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 Gondola rides

 • Squero di San Trovaso - a historic gondola boatyard and workshop where craftsmen have been handcrafting and repairing gondolas for centuries (since the 17th century!).
-This is a true hidden gem in Venice, often overlooked by visitors.
-Secure a tour ahead of time, since you aren’t able to show up and wander in without a prior booking.
+You can simply stroll by and view the setup from across the canal, or secure a tour ahead of time, since you aren’t able to show up and wander inside without a prior booking.

 Exploring the canals and bridges - get lost on purpose!